Make Your Piano Stand Out in the Mix

 ~Piano-Unprocessed

-The piano from the example above should sound soft and warm, but we think it can have a bit more clarity and sit better in the mix.
-With the help of the tool called PianoCentric by Waves audio, some EQ-ing and a bit of reverb we are pretty sure we can fix that.
-But let’s take one step at a time.
-The PianoCentric is a kind of quick solution for processing and shaping your piano or keyboard recordings, with options varying from gorgeous full-range piano to lo-fi filtered sounds.
-That being said let’s look at its interface.
+The piano from the example above should sound soft and warm, but we think it can have more clarity and sit better in the mix.
+With the help of the tool called PianoCentric by Waves audio, some EQ-ing, and a bit of reverb, we are pretty sure we can fix that.
+But let's take one step at a time.
+The PianoCentric is a quick solution for processing and shaping your piano or keyboard recordings, with options varying from gorgeous full-range piano to low-fi-filtered sounds.
+That being said, let's look at its interface.

 The Interface

-As we can see there are not so many parameters to control with PianoCentric.
-Left and right sides are reserved for Input and Output values and followed by appropriate metering indicators.
+As we can see, there are not so many parameters to control with PianoCentric.
+The left and right sides are reserved for Input and Output values and are followed by appropriate metering indicators.
 The main portion of the effect shows a big knob which is the core of this effect.
-If the big knob is in the center than there is no processing taking place.
-But, if you move it to the left there are lots of things going on.
-For example, you will start to hear some filtering, compression, and the sound becoming more mono.
+If the big knob is in the center, then there is no processing taking place.
+But, if you move it to the left, there are lots of things going on.
+For example, you will start to hear some filtering compression, and the sound becomes more mono.

 ~Piano-Processed with PianoCentric

-After processing with PianoCentric, we still feel that this piano needs a bit more space which can be achieved with a bit of reverb.
-So that’s what we are going to do.
+After processing it with PianoCentric, we still feel that this piano needs more space, which can be achieved with some reverb.
+So that's what we are going to do.
 Let us hear it now.

 ~Piano-Processed with PianoCentric and Reverb

-Finally, let us hear the full mix with processed piano.
+Finally, let us hear the whole mix with processed piano.

 ~Full Mix-Processed Piano